StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 Here are some queries you might find interesting:

-**MINI-GAME** - If you have watched the TV Show, try to guess each result before executing query!
+**MINI-GAME** - If you have watched the TV Show, try to guess each result before executing the query!
-1) Let's start with couple of simple queries.
-List the locations with most deaths occurred.
+1) Let's start with a couple of simple queries.
+List the locations with the most deaths occurred.
 Can you guess which one is it?

 ```opencypher
 MATCH (l:Location)<-[:InLocation]-(d:Death)